2022 Kazakh presidential election: Background

 The previous presidential elections were held in 2019, which saw then-acting president Kassym-Jomart Tokayev officially elected as the second president of Kazakhstan.
-At that time, he was considered by numerous political observers to be a staunch loyalist for Nursultan Nazarbayev who intended to eventually hand over power to Nazarbayev's eldest daughter, Dariga Nazarbayeva.
-She was subsequently appointed as the Chairwoman of the Kazakh Senate, the highest-ranking position within the presidential line of succession.
+At that time, he was considered by numerous political observers to be a staunch loyalist for Nursultan Nazarbayev.

 Nazarbayev had resigned in March 2019, after a series of pro-democracy protests.
 Nazarbayev continued to be viewed as the de facto leader of Kazakhstan due to his lifetime chairmanship of the Security Council as well as him carrying the constitutional title of "Elbasy" ("leader of the nation"), which allowed him to retain many post-presidential executive powers and significant influence over the government.

 However, Tokayev began exerting his own political influence, starting with Dariga's dismissal from her Senatorial post in 2020.
 He also chaired the Assembly of People of Kazakhstan and later the ruling Amanat party, which were both previously chaired by Nazarbayev himself.
 Despite Tokayev's increasing self-empowerment, his presidency was criticised for falling short of international and democratic standards, bringing little change to Kazakhstan overall.